zuazo/kitchen-in-travis-native/README.md

 gem 'berkshelf', '~> 3.0' # Comes with ChefDK 0.7.0
 ```

 The same applies for other gems you have in your Gemfile: Use the version that comes with ChefDK if possible.
+If you need gems that conflict with ChefDK, try [this alternatives](#related-projects).

 If the error is not due to gems, but a command that can take a long time to run and is very quiet, you may need to run it with some flags to increase verbosity such as: `--verbose`, `--debug`, `--l debug`, ...